What is palliative care?

 cure your illness, called curative treatment.
 Palliative care focuses on

 improving your quality of life—not just in your body, but also in your mind and

 spirit.
 Sometimes palliative care is combined with curative treatment.

 The kind of care you get depends on what you need.
 Your goals

 guide your care.
 Palliative care can help reduce pain or treatment side

 effects.
 Palliative care may help you and your loved ones better understand

 your illness, talk more openly about your feelings, or decide what treatment

 you want or do not want.
-It can also make sure your doctors, nurses, and loved
+It can also help with communication among your doctors, nurses, and loved ones.

 Why would I want palliative care?